ricardozanini/camel-rest-mock-service/README.md

 For this lab, the load tests were performed on a RHEL 7.4 virtual machine with 6GB of RAM and 2 vcores.

+There's a Apache Web Server 2.4 acting as a proxy to by pass the HTTP requests to the Camel route exposed as a REST service.
+The route was created in a Spring Boot within a Tomcat embeded.
+The diagram bellow illustrates this architecture.

 ```
 +-----------+                  +------------------------+
 |           |   ProxyPass      |                        |